Course Development Standards

 These items are not on the checklist but certainly require mentioning.

-- No relevant violations of design principles of alignment, proximity, contrast, repetition, and usable typography.
+- Each page layout and design should meet standard design principles of alignment, proximity, contrast, repetition, and usable typography.

 - The visual appearance of all pages in the site must be responsive, uniform, and consistent.